I have a distinct memory of my first experience with a seafood dish.

 optional: 30 g pistachio granules

-Steam, boil, or cook the fish in a preheated oven at 180C degrees for a few minutes (with a drizzle of oil).
+Cook the fish in a preheated oven at 180C degrees for a few minutes (with a drizzle of oil).
 Chop with a knife and keep aside.

 Boil rice in salted boiling water, drain and keep aside.